 Prior to joining Nelson Hardiman, Aviva was among the highly experienced lawyers in the White Collar & Securities Defense practice group in the Los Angeles office of McDermott Will & Emery LLP.
 The team was recently recognized as “the best lawyers in the white-collar field” by Chambers USA.

-Aviva was recognized by Super Lawyers Magazine for the past two consecutive years as a Southern California Rising Star (2018-2019) and was also named to Super Lawyers’ Annual Top List of Women Lawyers (2018-2019).
+Aviva was recognized by Super Lawyers Magazine for two consecutive years as a Southern California Rising Star (2018-2019) and was also named to Super Lawyers’ Annual Top List of Women Lawyers (2018-2019).

 Life Outside the Firm